Excellence in Health Psychology Research Award

 By Jeannine Monnier, Ph.D., Charleston, SC

-I was thrilled to learn that Dr. Dawn Wilson, of the University of South Carolina, was awarded one of Division 38’s 2014 Outstanding Contributions to Health Psychology by a Senior Professional Awards.
+I was thrilled to learn that Dr. Dawn Wilson, of the University of South Carolina, was awarded one of Division 38’s 2014 Excellence in Health Psychology Research Award.
 I have had the honor of working with Dr. Wilson over the past several years through my involvement with the South Carolina Psychological Association and the American Psychological Association.
 I have come to know Dr. Wilson as a personable, affable, and gracious woman who is able to join any conversation and bring enthusiasm to any topic.
 In addition to these wonderful attributes, she is a brilliant leader, researcher and mentor, demonstrating inclusiveness, intellect, and vision in her work.

 Dr. Wilson is a tremendous leader in her field.
 She has been a fellow of Division 38 since 2000 and has served on the board of directors in a number of capacities and as an Associate Editor for the journal of Health Psychology.
 Dr. Wilson is the current President of the Society of Behavioral Medicine and a fellow in the Academy of Behavioral Medicine Research.
 Additionally, Dr. Wilson served as a consultant for APA on the Stress in America Campaign 2013.
 She has worked extensively over the last two years meeting with senators to protect NIH funding for behavioral and social sciences.
 Dr. Wilson has also been working with APA and Division 38 and a coalition of collaborating partners on important policy issues supporting psychology.